dmitry-ivanov/laravel-console-logger/README.md

 #### Custom location

-Sometimes it's needed to change location of the log files, for example, you want it to be dependent on some command's argument.
+Sometimes it's needed to change location of the log files.
+For example, you want it to be dependent on some command's argument.
 If that is your case, just override `getLogPath` method in your command class:

 ```php